unional/typescript-blackbook/pages/01-introduction/what-is-typescript.md

 It is very active and it is [gaining popularity at exponential speed](https://www.google.com/trends/explore#q=TypeScript&cmpt=q&tz=Etc%2FGMT%2B7)

-You can understand more about TypeScript directly from the [official website](http://www.typescriptlang.org) and the [official handbook](http://www.typescriptlang.org/docs/handbook/basic-types.html)
+You can understand more about TypeScript directly from the [official website](http://www.typescriptlang.org) and the [TypeScript handbook](http://www.typescriptlang.org/docs/handbook/basic-types.html)

 ## Benefits